petrukhnov/jobsite-static-gen/README.md

 # Deploying website

+- When updating contents on prismic.io, a webhook triggers a new build of the public website through the integrated NodeJS application and corresponding gulp tasks.

-To generate and deploy the static website from your local machine run `gulp deploy:dev`
+- To generate and deploy the static website from your local machine manually, run `gulp deploy:dev`